Last Updated on

 - Flip all the pieces of onion and ginger, and add the star anise, cinnamon stick, cloves, coriander, and fennel seeds to the pot.
 Toast for 2 minutes, stirring frequently.

 - Add the water to the pot, making sure to scrape up any lingering burnt pieces of onion and ginger from the bottom.
-Add the beef bones and the salt.
+Add the beef bones, fish sauce, and the salt.

 - Place the lid on the pot and turn it to lock it into place.
 Move the vent to sealed position.
 Cancel the saute function and press the Pressure Cook button.
 Set the timer for an hour and 15 minutes.Once the timer is finished, let the pot sit for another 30 minutes ( Natural Pressure Release for 30 minutes ), then carefully and slowly open the pressure valve to release any remaining pressure.